RedPointGlobal/redpoint-rpi/docs/readme-argocd.md

 ## What is GitOps?

-GitOps is an operational model where your entire deployment state — application configuration, infrastructure, and release versions — is declared in Git.
+GitOps is an operational model where your entire deployment state (application configuration, infrastructure, and release versions) is declared in Git.
 Instead of running `helm upgrade` manually, a GitOps controller watches your repository and automatically reconciles the cluster to match what's committed.

 **Benefits for RPI deployments:**

-- **Audit trail** — every change is a Git commit with author, timestamp, and diff
+- **Audit trail:** every change is a Git commit with author, timestamp, and diff
-- **Rollback** — revert a deployment by reverting a commit
+- **Rollback:** revert a deployment by reverting a commit
-- **Consistency** — dev, staging, and production all deploy the same way
+- **Consistency:** dev, staging, and production all deploy the same way
-- **Self-healing** — if someone manually changes a resource in the cluster, the controller reverts it
+- **Self-healing:** if someone manually changes a resource in the cluster, the controller reverts it

 ## What is ArgoCD?